anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The new protected header field "created-on" is introduced to reflect freshness of the PER.
 The field is marked critical "crit" to ensure that it must be understood and validated by the receiver (here the domain registrar) according to section 4.1.11 of {{RFC7515}}.
 It allows the registrar to verify the timely correlation between the PER and previously exchanged messages, i.e., created-on of PER >= created-on of PVR >= created-on of PVR trigger.
+The registrar MAY consider to ignore any but the newest PER from the same pledge in the case the registrar has at any point in time more than one pending PER from the pledge.

 As the registrar-agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible.
 This allows bulk bootstrapping of several pledges using the same connection between the registrar-agent and the domain registrar.